carlfranklin/AddIdentityServer/README.md

 }
 ```

 This class inherits [RevalidatingServerAuthenticationStateProvider](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.components.server.revalidatingserverauthenticationstateprovider?view=aspnetcore-7.0), a base class for [AuthenticationStateProvider](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.components.authorization.authenticationstateprovider?view=aspnetcore-7.0) services that receive an authentication state from the host environment, and revalidate it at regular intervals.
-This file would get added if we selected **Individual Accounts** when creating the project in Visual Studio.
+This file would get added if we selected **Individual Accounts** as the **Authentication Type** when creating the project in Visual Studio.

 Replace *Program.cs* with the following: